Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli.md

 There are two ways to authenticate with Axway CLI:

-* with an administrator username/password via a browser
+* With an administrator username/password via a browser
-* with a platform service account and a username/password via a prompt
+* With a platform service account and a username/password via a prompt

 #### Default mode with browser authentication